Eye of the Devil: Release

-Eye of the Devil was the last black-and-white film released by MGM.
-By 1967, all of the major studios had effectively moved entirely to colour.
+Eye of the Devil was the last black-and-white film released by Metro-Goldwyn-Mayer.
+By 1967, all of the major studios had effectively moved entirely to color.

+Eye of the Devil opened regionally in the United States in 1967, premiering in Wisconsin on 6 September.
+By 21 September 1967, the film was screening in major cities such as Los Angeles, at drive-in theaters.
+The film was released in New York City theaters later that year, on 7 December 1967.

+In the United Kingdom, the film was released in London on 7 March 1968.

 Home media

-Eye of the Devil was released as a Region 1, widescreen DVD on 21 February 2011 by Warner Home Video, via its Warner Archive DVD-on-demand service.
+Eye of the Devil was released in the United States on DVD on 21 February 2011 by Warner Home Video, via its Warner Archive DVD-on-demand service.

-On 26 October 2021, Warner Archive released the film on Blu-ray.
-For this release Warner Bros. newly restored the film by scanning the original film elements in 4K.
+On 26 October 2021, Warner Archive released the film on Blu-ray, featuring a new 4K scan of the original film elements.

+Reception

+Critical response

+Eye of the Devil was met with little critical attention and was generally ignored by mainstream critics.
+The film was not a commercial success, and later in the year it was listed as one of only three films released by producer Martin Ransohoff that had not made money (the other two were Don't Make Waves and The Loved One).